aleena-saleem/Dl-for-fraud-detection/README.md

 Studies how deep learning models behave under extreme class imbalance (~0.17% positive rate), using the ULB Credit Card Fraud dataset.

-## Question
-How can a deep learning model detect extremely rare fraudulent transactions without collapsing to "always predict legitimate"?
-And how does that answer change as the imbalance ratio and model complexity change?

 ## Approach

-- **Model:** Dense layers → self-attention block → Focal Loss → fraud probability
+- **Model:** Dense layers → self-attention block → fraud probability; trained using **BCE, class-weighted BCE, and Focal Loss** variants
-- **Baselines:** Logistic Regression, plain MLP + BCE, MLP + class-weighted BCE, XGBoost with `scale_pos_weight`
+- **Baselines:** Plain MLP + BCE and MLP + class-weighted BCE
-- **Experiment axis:** train each model at several imbalance ratios (1:1, 1:10, 1:100,
-  full ~1:577) via controlled undersampling, to isolate the effect of imbalance ratio from the effect of the loss/architecture choice
+- **Experiment axis:** Train each architecture/loss combination at several imbalance ratios (**1:1, 1:10, 1:100, full ~1:577**) via controlled undersampling, to isolate the effects of imbalance ratio, loss function, and architecture
-- **Metrics:** PR-AUC, F1, F2, recall @ fixed precision, MCC — **not** plain accuracy
+- **Metrics:** PR-AUC, F1, F2, recall @ fixed precision, and MCC — **not plain accuracy** as the primary metric, given the extreme class imbalance
-  or ROC-AUC, both of which are misleading at this imbalance level
-- **Interpretability:** SHAP on true positives, false positives, and false negatives from the test set, to characterize where the model still fails
+- **Interpretability:** SHAP analysis on **true positives, false positives, and false negatives** from the test set to characterize where the model succeeds and fails
+-
 ## Setup

 ```bash